AnaniaDuo/AlgoPractice/README.md

 # AlgoPractice

-This repository is to practice and review Algorithms and Data Structure.
+This repository is to practice and review Algorithms and Data Structures.